oldzhu/gdbsos/docs/faq.md

 ## Deploy options

 - Obsolete: historical deploy helpers that copied the bridge and Python files into the diagnostics artifacts/bin tree have been deprecated.
 The build no longer deploys to diagnostics; related CMake/script logic is commented out.
 Rely on SOS_ROOT or ~/.dotnet/sos for libsos.so; the gdbsos automatically co-locates the bridge with libsos when needed.

+## Contributing: toolsets and multi-arch builds

+- This repo uses per-submodule, per-arch .NET SDK toolsets to avoid conflicts when building in multiple dev containers:
+  - Diagnostics SDK: `src/diagnostics/.dotnet-x64` or `src/diagnostics/.dotnet-arm64`
+  - Runtime SDK: `src/runtime/.dotnet-x64` or `src/runtime/.dotnet-arm64`
+- The top-level `build.sh` sets `DOTNET_INSTALL_DIR` and `DOTNET_ROOT` (and updates `PATH`) right before invoking each submodule’s build.
+The devcontainer does not set a global `DOTNET_ROOT`.
+- This allows you to build x64 and arm64 concurrently in separate containers without sharing the same `.dotnet` folder.

+### Dev containers

+- Two services exist in `.devcontainer/docker-compose.yml`: `dev-amd64` and `dev-arm64`.
+- On WSL2 x86_64 hosts, `dev-arm64` uses QEMU via a one-shot `binfmt` init service that registers QEMU 10.0.14 at container start.
+- Rebuild the container if you change compose or Dockerfile; no rebuild needed for script-only changes.